Duke Energy tech saves about 300,000 Florida customers from power outages during hurricanes

 Duke Energy had several power grid upgrades in recent years preventing worse electrical outages during hurricanes.

 Duke Energy officials say the self-healing system, which uses tech similar to GPS mapping systems, prevented some 300,000 customers from losing power during the hurricanes.
-The system instantly restores electrical supply through the grid when the sensors detect possible outages during situations like hurricanes.
+The system instantly restores electrical supply through the grid when the sensors detect possible outages during hurricanes.

 Duke Energy officials acknowledged the shelf-healing system won’t prevent every home from losing power during an incident.
 But it reduces the number of homes affected by about 75%.
-About the same percentage of Duke customers are on power grids that are equipped with the technology.
+About the same percentage of Duke customers are on power grids equipped with the technology.

 Drew Dixon